ruthenian8/dff-cookiecutter/{{cookiecutter.addon_slug}}/CONTRIBUTING.md

 source venv/bin/activate
 ```

-### Pre-commit Hooks
+### Pre-commit
-We also provide a simple hook that prevents you from commiting unlinted code.
+We also provide a simple pre-commit hook for git that prevents you from commiting unchecked code.
 Note that this action will reinitialize the git repository inside the project directory, if you have already created one.
 To use it, run

 ```bash
 make pre_commit